 If we suspect the facet joints could be the source of your discomfort, we offer a medial branch block to investigate.
 During this procedure, you’ll lie face-down on a table.
 One of our providers will administer a local anesthetic, which will numb the skin and tissues above the medial branch.

 Once the needle is in place, the doctor will inject a numbing medicine into the nerves, creating a temporary numbing effect.
 If the medial branch nerves are indeed the source of your pain, you should feel immediate relief.
-In some cases the process may need to be repeated, as more than one level of the spine may need to be injected.
+In some cases the process may need to be repeated, as insurance may require it or more than one level of the spine may need to be injected.

 You’ll be monitored after your procedure, and you may be asked to keep track of your pain over several hours.
 If the block was successful, the doctor can recommend a procedure for more permanent relief.

 A medial branch radiofrequency neurotomy is one such procedure.
-It permanently reduces or eliminates facet joint pain caused by osteoarthritis, as well as spine conditions resulting from traumatic injuries.
+It reduces or eliminates facet joint pain caused by osteoarthritis, as well as spine conditions resulting from traumatic injuries.
+This relief typically lasts more than 6 months and is somewhat dependent on age.
 Similar to a medial branch block, radiofrequency neurotomy is minimally invasive.
 But instead of using just an anesthetic to block pain, the doctor will also administer a small, controlled electrical current to create heat that kills the nerve, and eliminates its pain signals.
 Patients require very little downtime, and can usually resume their normal routine within a day or two.

 If you’re experiencing lower back pain and are seeking lasting relief, allow our team to help.
 Explore our extensive range of state-of-the-art therapies online, or call (770) 929-9033 to schedule an appointment.